vponcelo/Subgesture/README.md

 # testDTWalign:

-  Simple test of both the implemented DTW computation and the aligment
+  Simple tests for the implementations of both the DTW computation and the mean aligment

+# testHMM:

+  Test the HMM setting to discretize the gesture samples, learn a HMM model for each class and evaluate the models.

 # runGenDTW:

-  Run the evolutive optimization and temporal segmentation of the training data using K-Means DTW.
+  Main file to run the evolutionary algorithm and temporal segmentation of the training data using the parameter settings from the file varload.

-# testHMM:

-  Test the system learning a HMM model to discretize and learn the training samples